-Turkey Pumpkin Chili Recipe — A quick and healthy dinner just in time for fall!
-Just don’t forget the cornbread!
+Turkey Pumpkin Chili Recipe — A healthy lunch or dinner just in time for fall made with lean ground turkey, fresh vegetables, and pumpkin.

 This post is sponsored by Incredible Foods.
 All thoughts and opinions are my own.

 I traded in my sandy beaches for apple orchards.
 Cups of sangria for cans of pumpkin.